 If you are using this window without a lot, there will only be a Done button which you can use to close the window when you are done using it.

 When multiple lots are used to come up with the last source values, Fusion uses the same method that is available in the Lot Center window to combine lots in the detail area.
 In fact, if you know which lots are being combined to come up with the source values, you could select the same lots in the Lot Center window, open the detail area, and click the Update Detail Area button.
 If you look for the right fields in the detail area you will see they match what Fusion came up with for source values in the Projections Calculator window.
-The only exceptions are the Sale Dollars and Feed values which are explained next.
+The only exceptions are the values which are adjusted to be more realistic as explained earlier.

 Each time an input value changes, the following formulas are used to update the projection values.
 Variables in brackets are intermediate values that are calculated first and then used in the final formulas.
 Ex.
 [Weight Gain].
 Also note that the way interest is calculated is dependent on how you have set up you interest preferences in the Preferences window.
 The preferences make it so you can assign a different percentage of feed, drugs, etc. to the overall interest.
 These are shown below with the word Pref in the variable name.
 Not shown in the formulas is that values are also converted to your chosen unit for animal pricing.
 For example, if you use cwt instead of lb or kg for pricing, the values are appropriately converted to reflect this.